 This module provides the ability to:

-- Create one or more CSP records and make one of those the base policy for use on the website
+- Create one or more CSP records within the administration area of your website and make one of those the base policy for use on the website

 - Set a CSP record to be report only

-- Collect CSP Violation reports internally via a controller or via a specific URL
+- Collect CSP Violation reports internally via a controller or via a specific URL/service

 - Add page specific CSP records, which work with or without the base policy